 Source: Scale AI

-Under the Models View, a user will see additional information and many graphs.
-Two of the common ones are a precision-recall curve and a confusion matrix.
+Under the Models View, a user will see additional information and graphs including a precision-recall curve and a confusion matrix.

 Source: Scale AI